 Jake Ouimet rejoined the GW men's soccer staff as associate head coach in January 2013 following seven years as the head coach at Duquesne University.

 During his tenure at Duquesne, Ouimet guided the Dukes to two Atlantic 10 Championship berths.
 He coached 17 All-Conference players, 10 regional All-Americans and four Academic All-Americans at Duquesne, including the 2011 Atlantic 10 Offensive Player of the Year and a 2012 MAC Hermann Trophy candidate.
-His teams were ranked regionally in five of his seven seasons, and the Dukes earned the NSCAA Team Academic Award for posting a 3.0 cumulative grade-point average six times, ranking 17th among all Division I programs with a 3.31 GPA this fall.
+His teams were ranked regionally in five of his seven seasons, and the Dukes earned the NSCAA Team Academic Award for posting a 3.0 cumulative grade-point average six times, ranking 17th among all Division I programs with a 3.31 GPA in the fall of 2012.

 Ouimet returns to Foggy Bottom after spending seven seasons on former head coach George Lidster's staff from 1999-2006, including his final year as associate head coach.
 Ouimet helped guide the Colonials to a pair of Atlantic 10 championships and NCAA Tournament berths in 2002 and 2004.
 During his tenure at GW, where he also served as recruiting coordinator, the Colonials reached the A-10 tournament four times.

-"I am very excited that Jake is coming back to GW as part of our coaching staff," Coach Jones said.
+"I am very excited that Jake is coming back to GW as part of our coaching staff," Head Coach Craig Jones said at the time of Coach Ouimet's hiring.
 "His experience and success as a head coach at Duquesne and as an assistant here at GW show the work ethic and drive he has to bring success to the program.
 Adding Jake to our staff is a great indication of the direction we are moving as a program and the quality of players and staff we are adding to be successful."

 "It's an exciting time to be involved with GW Athletics, and I look forward to being part of it," Coach Ouimet said.
 "The positive culture being created within the athletics department is tremendous.
 The environment for supporting successful teams and student-athletes on and off the playing field is a winning formula for the future.
 I would like to thank Craig Jones and (athletics director) Patrick Nero for the opportunity to work with the men's soccer program."